ayeshaali/PRS_MVC/README.md

 #### A Trinity Software Engineering Project

-The third iteration of the PRS project using an MVC folder structure
+The third iteration of the Paper Rock Scissors project using an MVC folder structure